17 January 2019

 - One lime

 Cut the avocados in half and remove the stone.
 Scoop out the bright green flesh and put in a bowl.
 Peel and finely dice the tomato and onion and add to the avocado.
 Remove the seeds from the jalapeño pepper and chop it finely.
-Mash with a fork, adding the juice of the lime and the finely chopped coriander as you go, until you have a fine paste.
+Mash with a fork, adding the juice of the lime as you go, until you have a fine paste.
 Serve with tortilla chips or on toast.